 How Can You Not Laugh A Little At This?

-The first sight after my deep thought – those guys above.
-How could you not have a little laugh when you see this?
+The first sight after my deep thought – How could you not have a little laugh when you see this?
 Cause you know the Japanese beetles have to be multiplying somehow.
 Proof positive, they are.

-While turning my head sideways a few times looking for a different angle to shoot those buggers at, I notice that the Swiss cheese holes they had created were actually very pretty.
-I turned my attention from the nasty critter I was photographing, to the leaves.
+While turning my head sideways a few times looking for a different angle to shoot Mr. Planthopper, I noticed that the Swiss cheese holes the insects had created were very pretty.
+I turned my attention from the critters to the leaves.

 Growing Inspiration From Leaves

 That is where the magic happened.
 The negative thoughts went right out the window.
 I knew how I wanted to shoot the leaves and also that the processing was going to be an overly grainy, antiqued finish.
-I sometimes believe it is odd that I can envision the finished product in my head before I have even have started.
+Sometimes it is odd that I can envision the finished product in my head before I have even started.

-Sometimes the visions do not work out as intended, excellent thought process, terrible execution.
-Perhaps that is why I beat myself up on occasion and look for outside for validation.
-You can’t get validation on a feeling.
+The visions do not always work out as intended but result in excellent thought processes and terrible executions.
+Perhaps that is why I beat myself up on occasion and look outside for validation.
+But, you can’t get validation on feelings.
 I’ve had to learn this the hard way.
 You feel it.
-Looking for validation from an outside source doesn’t make the feeling that you felt right or wrong.
+Looking for validation from an outside source doesn’t make the feeling right or wrong, it is just felt.

-It took me a while to understand that you have to own that feeling.
+It took me a while to understand that you have to own that feeling you feel.
 When asking for validation online or in the public eye you are opening yourself up for hurt.

-The feeling isn’t about how I process my digital art.
-Most of the time it is about the raw emotion that went into creating that piece.
+The feeling isn’t about how I processed the art it is about the raw emotion that went into creating that piece.
 When asking for validation all I am doing is setting myself up for hurt.

 When you share the emotion with others maybe they will relate.
 Maybe not so much.
 Own it.
 Share it.
 Don’t make excuses for what you feel today.
-That is what you felt.
+That is what you felt TODAY.
 Tomorrow, it may be different.